vivekpkadam220482/LightHouse-Audit/README.md

 4. **Caching**: Lighthouse results are not cached - each run is fresh
 5. **Memory Management**: Each audit runs in isolation to prevent memory leaks
 6. **Error Recovery**: Failed audits don't stop the entire process - other URLs continue
+7. **Memory Optimization**: Use `npm run test:memory` for large URL lists to prevent heap out of memory errors

 ## 🎯 **What You Get**